 Cats and other animals may have buried their feces in your garden.
-To avoid contact with the toxoplasma parasite (see Cats, page 71), wear gloves when gardening and when handling soil and sand.
+Keep animals out of your garden.
+To avoid contact with the toxoplasma parasite or other germs, wear gloves when gardening and when handling soil and sand.
 Wash your hands well after gardening and thoroughly wash all vegetables and fruit that may have been in contact with soil.
 Other precautions are listed in Preventing food-borne infections, page 104.